You’ve been offered the job. But should you take it?

 What are your hours?
 Is the role Monday to Friday, 9am to 5pm, or something different?
 Are you expected to work weekends or public holidays?
 Do your hours stay consistent throughout the week/month/year, or does it change for this position?

 Understanding your basic schedule and any potential variations that might crop up is vital before saying “yes” to the job offer, so ask any questions you need to understand what’s expected of you in terms of time commitment and schedule.

 If you’ll need to significantly change your life in order to take the role on, ask yourself whether you feel it’s worthwhile.
-If there’s travel involved, consider that too, and ask questions to understand how often you’ll be traveling for, and for what length of trip.
+If there’s travel involved, consider that too, and ask questions to understand how often you’ll be traveling, and for what trip length.